Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 - When is the best time to visit Slovenia: Slovenia is best explored during off-seasons, in the months of May and June, and between August and September.
 December is a lovely time to go to Slovenia to check out Christmas Markets.

-- What to eat in Slovenia: Highly recommend the delicious Bled Cream Cake, Belokranjska pogaca or traditional flatbread, meat stew, Carniolan Sausage, super filly Jota soup.
+- What to eat in Slovenia: Highly recommend the delicious Bled Cream Cake, Belokranjska pogaca or traditional flatbread, meat stew, Carniolan Sausage, and super filly Jota soup.
 Don’t forget to try wine from the Riviera region.

 We recommend spending 4 to 5 days in Slovenia to explore the capital city of Ljubljana, take day trips to Lake Bled, Postojna cave & Predjama castle, and also experience the outdoors at the Triglav National Park.